-We’re heading to Didmarton for our RIDE IT Cotswolds MTB Ride on Saturday 30th June.
-It’s now our 10th year visiting the area with a combination of off road mountain bike rides and road sportives and always a popular event.
+We’re heading to Didmarton for our RIDE IT Cotswolds MTB Ride on Saturday 29th June.
+It’s now been more than a decade of visiting the area with a combination of off road mountain bike rides and road sportives and is always a popular event.

 Anyone familiar with the area will know it can be undulating and we’re not shying away from its natural gradients.
 The MTB ride features long sections amongst the valleys provide some absolutely stunning views which are nicely complemented by some exhilarating woodland single track.
 There will of course be a few ‘ups’ along the way but the quality of trails and natural landscape make it all worthwhile.
 The local village community will be providing catering with profits going to local community projects.